zlaski/loudgain/README.md

 If you want to adjust _lots of files_ (organized in album folders), please check out `rgbpm.sh`, a simple bash script file in the `bin/` folder, and adjust it to your needs. (_Hint:_ Copy this to your personal `~/bin` folder and `chmod +x rgbpm.sh` it so you can use it as a simple command.)

 **Happy replaygaining!**

 ---

+## Quality over speed

+loudgain is designed to do its thing **correctly**, sometimes at the sacrifice of raw speed.

+Here are a few—probably non-representative—measurements from one of my machines, a Dell Optiplex 7010 from around 2013 with a 4TB built-in hard disc, still running Ubuntu 14.04 and thus using the slow-loading `loudgain.static` build:

+* Mixed sample collection of FLAC, MP3 and MP4 (1,924 files, 12.2GB): 73 minutes, averaging around 2.3 seconds/file.
+* Compared with early versions, version 0.5.1 sped up scanning and tagging a real _huge_ collection of almost 150,000 titles and nearly 2TB from almost 7 days to 3 days 20 hours.
+Fortunately, this usually needs to be done _only once_.
+* I used the `rgbpm.sh` script for these tests.

+Some notes on speed which are generally true, not just for loudgain:

+* Preferably, use a (fast) _local_ disc for the music to be tagged.
+(Later copying it somewhere else, like a NAS, is no problem.)
+* If anyhow possible, do _not_ use external discs connected through USB-2.
+* If you need to connect an external "Music" disc, prefer (in order) eSATA – USB3+UASP – USB3.
+* loudgain will work on network (even Wi-Fi) mounts but chances are it’ll be brutally sloooooooow …

+Your mileage may vary.
+Quality over speed. ;-)

+---